Featured Post

 "The staging of this classic at Toby’s is a beauty to behold—both visually and through its superb score..."

-Many musicals offer a plot simply to connect the songs.
-In The Sound of Music, the plot is as integral as the performances to the entertainment value of the show.
-In the familiar story, The Sound of Music is set in Salzburg, Austria in 1938.
-The inevitability that the homeland will fall (Anschluss) to Nazi Germany forms the backdrop for the musical, while the plot focuses on the improbable love between two incongruent individuals.
+In the familiar story, the musical is set in Salzburg, Austria in 1938.
+The inevitability that the homeland will fall (Anschluss) to Nazi Germany forms the backdrop for the musical, while the story focuses on the improbable love between two incongruent individuals.

-The story centers on a former postulant, Maria, performed brilliantly by Rachel Cahoon, who has been sent to be the governess of the seven children, ages underlings, of Captain Georg von Trapp (Jeffrey Shankle), a widower and former Austro-Hungarian Navy Captain.
+The story centers on a former postulant, Maria, performed brilliantly by Rachel Cahoon, who has been sent to be the governess of the seven children, ages 5 to 16, of Captain Georg von Trapp (Jeffrey Shankle), a widower and former Austro-Hungarian Navy Captain.
 He treats his children like military underlings, but Maria teaches them to sing and a whole new world opens up to the kids and Maria.

 Rachel Cahoon as Maria